7 Ending the Session

 While accounting for real-life considerations around scheduling and availability, typically a session of Texarkana will end for one of three reasons:

-• the Posse has confronted the Malign Force at the center of the campaign, and triumphed (see ending the campaign).
+- the Posse has confronted and prevailed over the Malignant Force at the center of the campaign (see ending the campaign).

 Session rewards